 Enable students to conduct and interpret marketing research.

-EmSAT in Arabic: Score of 600 (Click here to find out the undergraduate admission requirements)
+(Click here to find out more about the undergraduate admission requirements)

-Students will be awarded the Bachelor of Science in Marketing degree upon fulfilment of the following requirements:
+Students will be awarded the Bachelor of Science in Marketing degree upon fulfillment of the following requirements:

-Identify and analyze marketing opportunities and challenges facing an organization.
+2. Identify marketing opportunities and challenges for an organization.

-Analyze an organization's marketing strategy and identify appropriate and inappropriate marketing alternatives.
+3. Analyze an organization’s marketing strategy and identify appropriate marketing alternatives.

-Analyze cases related to marketing mix, consumer behavior, social media, international marketing, marketing strategy and marketing research and draw lessons for marketing managers in the Middle East.
+5. Analyze cases related to marketing mix, consumer behavior, social media, international marketing, marketing strategy, and marketing research and draw lessons for marketing managers in the Middle East.

-Demonstrate professional ability to collaborate and to communicate foundation concepts in personal, group and mass communication contexts.
+6. Demonstrate professional and ethical ability to collaborate and to communicate in personal and group settings using the latest communication tools.

 The B.Sc. degree in Marketing requires the completion of 126 credit hours distributed according to the following plan: